benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

             raise ValueError(f"Invalid expression value: {repr(expr)}")
 ```

 What would that look like with `if ... elif`?
-Once again, you'd probably structure it slightly differently, with all the `BinaryOp`s together.
-Note that that doesn't actually increase the indentation level, due to the double nesting required for the `case` clauses in a `match`:
+Once again, you'd probably structure it slightly differently, with all the `BinaryOp` cases together.
+Note that the nested `if` blocks don't actually increase the indentation level, due to the double nesting required for the `case` clauses in a `match`:

 ```python
 def eval_expr(expr):